Sending SMS messages through Textlocal

 Setting up Textlocal integration

 In order to start sending text messages through ChurchSuite, you need to first complete the Textlocal integration wizard.
-Go to the Administrator tab, which is in the top right-hand corner of your screen.
-Select Integrations from the sub-menu.
+Navigate to the Administrator section, which is in the top right-hand corner of your screen, and select Integrations.

 Setting the "API Key" for your integration